noelwschneider/weekend-react-gallery/README.md

 <img src="weekend_gallery_example.gif">

 <br/>
-There are no options to add or delete tweets.
-While this functionality would be straightforward to implement, it would not fit with the theme of the gallery (a collection of tweets that I find personally memorable).
-I figure I will get plenty of practice implementing add/delete features, but might as well reinforce the philosophy of developing features around the desired app rather than developing the app around desired features.

 ## Technology
 This project is written in Javascript.
 It uses React, Axios, Postgres, Express, and Material UI.